-I guess we were meant to be, otherwise we wouldn’t have been content with cabbage foogath and horrid paneer makhanwala taking centre stage.
+I guess we were meant to be, otherwise we wouldn’t have been content with cabbage foogath and horrid paneer makhanwala taking center stage.

 Dates were limited to ice cream in our days.
 Looking back, we didn’t do justice to that ice cream parlour, which was for some reason, called Snowfield.
 Why in the world would you eat ice cream when there’s snow in the field?
 I guess it got its patrons and among others, us, for that first and last prim and proper ice-cream date.

 If I remember right, she was far more involved with her sundae than my conversational trivia.
 She didn’t camouflage her disinterest either.
 I did get a few words out, but they were limited to the minuscule portion of nuts garnishing the hot-chocolate-whatever.

 I can’t complain.
 As catering students, we were meant to have a view of everything that faintly resembles food.
 Learn, comment, see others relish and drool when you feel like screaming.
 The guest is always right, I was told.
 This became our raison d’être, our mission statement.

 Related reading: You can fix a cricket match not attraction

 The catering college and the industry taught me to swallow my pride.
 I owe my learning to that college and the limited time I spent as an hotelier.
 It taught me love, patience, diplomacy, grit and the ability to smile even when you felt like punching the man in front of you!

 Yet I had the spark to romance and court a woman who went on to become my wife, my friend and my eternal companion.